 Inheritance tax relief

-An investment in an SEIS-qualifying company should benefit from 100% relief from inheritance tax, provided the investment is held for two years and at the time of death.
+Under current rules, an investment in an SEIS-qualifying company should benefit from 100% relief from inheritance tax, provided the investment is held for two years and at the time of death.

 Loss relief

 If things don’t go to plan, you can choose to offset any loss, less the income tax relief received, against your income tax bill.
-So, an additional-rate taxpayer could effectively reduce a total loss of £1 to 13.5p once all the tax reliefs available have been taken into account.

 How SEIS tax relief helps reduce any losses and magnify any gains